Headings

 Quotations

 Quotations are controlled with standard Markdown syntax, by inserting a caret (>) symbol in front of one or more lines of text.
-You can provide an attribution to a blockquote by adding - author or source to the final line.
+You can provide an attribution to a blockquote by adding a final paragraph whose text starts with -- or an em-dash (), followed by the author or source.
+The blank > line is required!

 Definition Lists